Matthew-McK/Small-projects/README.md

 # Small-projects
-A mixture of small practice projects and exercises
+A mixture of small practice projects and college exercises